jasonwang178/SwiftSora/README.md

 ## Deployment

-### Configuration

 * `server/routes/fakeOpenAISoraAPI.post.ts` - This is a fake OpenAI Sora API.
 Please deactivate this API when the official Sora API becomes accessible.
 * `server/routes/v1/[...].ts` - This is an OpenAI API proxy aims to protect your API key in case of

-Change the OPENAI_API_PROXY_URL to YOUR_DEPLOYED_URL.
+### Configuration

+Update the `.env` file:

-For example if you deployed the project to <https://swiftsora.vercel.app> then change the OPENAI_API_PROXY_URL to <https://swiftsora.vercel.app>.
+* Replace the value of `OPENAI_API_PROXY_URL` with your deployed URL.
+For instance, if you have deployed the project to <https://swiftsora.vercel.app>, update the `OPENAI_API_PROXY_URL` to <https://swiftsora.vercel.app>.
+* Adjust the `OPENAI_API_BASE_URL` to your deployed URL temporarily.
+Once the OpenAI Sora API becomes available, update it to `https://api.openai.com` or any other OpenAI proxy URL.

 ### Vercel

-Recommended deployment is with Vercel.
-But you can deploy it anywhere you want.
+The preferred deployment option is Vercel, although you have the flexibility to deploy it on any platform of your choice.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https://github.com/jasonwang178/SwiftSora)

 ### Netlify

-You can also deploy it with Netlify.
+You can also deploy it using Netlify.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/jasonwang178/SwiftSora)

 > [!NOTE]
-> This project is an experimental one.
-While it has been optimized, caution is still advised, and any consequences of use are at your own risk!
+> This project is experimental.
+Although it has undergone optimization, caution is still advised.
+Use it at your own risk, and be aware of any potential consequences.

 ## Introduction